Commands

 </CodeGroup>

 Command to select text in the editor.
 The command includes a defined list of words that can be recognized for the `select_range` variable.
-Your application can define different delete actions for each of the options, or add more complex handling for selecting specific words mentioned in the command utterance.
+Your application can define different select actions for each of the options, or add more complex handling for selecting specific words mentioned in the command utterance.

 <CodeGroup>

-```json Command config: Select text icon="square-code" expandable theme={null}
+```js Command config: Select text icon="square-code" expandable theme={null}

 commands: [